netmute/macos_cli_tools/README.md

 # macOS command-Line tools

-A list of all built-in macOS-specific command-line tools, with descriptions and usage examples.
+All built-in macOS command-line tools, with descriptions and usage examples.

 ## All commands